suuelee/druber-responsive/README.md

 ## 🔨 Fixing the Navigation Bar

 In responsive design, some sections cannot just be rearranged, but rather have to be completely reimagined.
-The "About" section above was fairly simple as we merely had to ajdust the positioning and size of the elements.
+The "About" section above was fairly simple as we merely had to adjust the positioning and size of the elements.
 On the other hand, a component like the navigation bar is more challenging.
 The navigation menu items will clearly not fit onto the header of a mobile screen.

 🧠 What should we do with the menu links?
 💡 We can collapse all of the items into a hamburger menu that expands on click.